 Adapted from Goldman et al. (2017).18

-These results in Canadian donors are similar to those seen in studies of Australian and American blood donors.20-24 As in other countries, donor sex and frequency of donation were the main determinants of iron deficiency in whole blood donors.15, 25-27
+These results in Canadian donors are similar to those seen in studies performed in the US, Australia, Switzerland, the Netherlands, and Denmark.20-27 As in other countries, donor sex and frequency of donation were the main determinants of iron deficiency in whole blood donors.15, 25-27

 Notifying donors about their iron deficiency was effective and resulted in a lower donation frequency in the two-year follow-up period, compared to donors with normal ferritin levels (who were not notified).
 Qualitative interviews with donors revealed that general comprehension about the relationship between hemoglobin and iron was poor, donors were not well informed to deal with the side effects of iron therapy, and their discussions with physicians were often limited and occurred at their annual check-up.